jcreek/Sarpy/README.md

 - LiuDistanceBallToGoalReward -> 20
 - RewardIfClosestToBall -> 10

+#### ~1.5 billion steps

+The bot can hold its own against the Psyonix Rookie bot, but only just beats it.
+Its fundamental weakness seems to be that it ignores actually scoring goals in favour of doing other things.
+On inspection, the scaling for rewards for goals is well behind everything else, so the rewards are changed as below:

+- EventReward -> 1000
+    - team_goal -> 10000
+    - concede -> -10000
+    - shot -> 10
+    - save -> 60
+    - demo -> 20

+#### ~1.75 billion steps

+The bot is now worse, mostly just sitting around in the middle of the pitch and moving very slowly.
+Given it has learned basic mechanics, I'm trying totally changing the rewards at this point, so the new rewards are as below, and are all equally weighted:

+- VelocityPlayerToBallReward
+- VelocityBallToGoalReward
+- EventReward
+    - team_goal=1000.0
+    - concede=-100.0
+    - shot=10.0
+    - save=60.0
+    - demo=20.0
+- KickoffReward
+- SaveBoostReward

+My hope is that this encourages the bot to move faster, pick up more boost, and prioritise hitting the ball quickly towards the enemy goal.

 ### Stage 2

 Learn the strategies for playing each game mode.
 To do this I will make the bot train in each game mode in series, or possibly in parallel if I can configure it to run different game modes in different instances of Rocket League.